zcattacz/PJON_wiki/Home.md

 With ThroughHardwareSerial data link layer strategy, PJON can run through the Serial port of your device.
 Both ports should be free from USB computer connection and data pins should be wired inverted, TX to RX and RX to TX.

 ### Practical test
-Once you have chosen the medium you will use you can start to build your personal bus (that obviously could be made also by only two devices for testing):
+After selecting the medium to be used you can start to build your personal bus (that can be made by only two devices for testing):
 ```cpp
  Arduino UNO        Arduino UNO
   _________   wire   _________